-With my tiny bits of free time I snuggle my two cats, talk to my 27 plants, and make every effort to keep up a home.
-(You know how it goes).
+With my tiny bits of free time I snuggle my two cats, spend time with family, and get outside as much as possible.
 I do my best to find the courage and calm among the chaos.
 I hope to help you do the same by sharing tools on intuitive living, self-expression, and creative power.

 I’m a super big cheeseball, deeply spiritual, but also grounded in family life.

 In 2009, I experienced the sudden death of a close family member.
 Processing his passing while also preparing to move away to start my own life was challenging.
 I picked up every book, listened to every podcast, attended many spiritual centers trying to figure out what the real meaning of life is.

 After years of soul-searching, the universe asked me to be a mom.
 Motherhood cracked me open to who I truly am.
 I came back to my childhood dream of creating, writing, and teaching.

 In 2015 I became a certified yoga teacher and Usui Reiki healer.
 I later went on to graduate at the top of my class with a Master’s degree in Leadership.
 Today, I support individuals and creatives in their process of self-discovery, spiritual awakening, and creative performance.

 My grandparents have an incredibly special place in my heart and I do believe they continue to guide me on my journey today.
 My grandmother, who recently passed in 2015, was a Maliseet elder, an incredible cook, a mother of 10, and a grandmother to dozens.
 She is my strength; being with me in spirit every day as I raise my own family and keep up a home.